aws-samples/amazon-efs-tutorial/performance/README.md

 | 1.3. | m4.large | 20 GB | 384 seconds | - | - | 56 MB/s |
 | 1.3. | c4.2xlarge | 20 GB | 143 seconds | - | - | 150 MB/s* |

-*150MB/s was achieved using a file system with a permitted throughput greater than 150 MB/s
+*this was achieved using a file system with a permitted throughput greater than 200 MB/s

 ## Section 2
 ### Demonstrate how different I/O sizes and sync frequencies affects throughput to EFS